By Denise Renee Grace

-Your treadle speed, your drive ratio, and your tension all contribute to being able to spin different fibers into different yarns – the possibilities truly are endless.
+Have you ever wanted to spin a certain type of yarn, but didn’t know how to adjust your wheel to get there?
+Your treadle speed, your drive ratio, and your tension all contribute to being able to spin different fibers into different yarns—the possibilities truly are endless.
 Today we’ll talk a bit about using tension in support of spinning the yarn you envision.
-As Spinzilla nears ever closer, this is a great guide for getting your wheel ready for the marathon week.